NgWenZhi/ACF-MST-Notes/Nightmare_MST.md

 - [x] Require minimal space, staff, physical security, planning, capital expenditure
 - [x] Benefit from massive economies of scale
 - [x] Stop guessing capacity

+**2. Which of the following are characteristics of a fault-tolerant system?**

+- [ ] Continues operating partially in the presence of a failure
+- [x] Continues operating properly in the presence of a failure
+- [x] Built-in redundancy of components
+- [x] Has team of technical personnel to resolve technical issues as they occur